adm-vietnam/adm-vietnam.github.io/pages/home.md

 <b>Description</b> <br>
 <p>
-ADM is a 6-month program (July - December 2024) to provide undergraduate and master's students with research experience, serving as a stepping stone for students to pursue their Ph.D. at top universities.
+The 2024 ADM is a 6-month program (July - December 2024) to provide undergraduate and master's students with research experience, serving as a stepping stone for students to pursue their Ph.D. at top universities.
 The program aims to equip students with some of the advanced mathematical knowledge most used in applied research, such as combinatorics, probability, statistics, machine learning, and algorithms.
 In the next step, the program will direct the most capable students to participate in research projects and obtain meaningful results, suitable for publication in international journals.
 </p>

 <p>